NSS-Data-Analytics-Cohort-13/app-trader-da13-township/README.md

 - The cost of an app is not affected by how many app stores it is on.
 A $1.00 app on the Apple app store will cost the same as a $1.00 app on both stores.

-- If an app is on both stores, it's purchase price will be calculated based off of the highest app price between the two stores.
+- If an app is on both stores, it's purchase price will be calculated based off of the highest app price between the two stores..

 b.
 Apps earn $5000 per month, per app store it is on, from in-app advertising and in-app purchases, regardless of the price of the app.